how do I get my angelfish to breed?

 How To Encourage Angelfish To Breed

-Angelfish are not difficult to breed, but complications may arise.
-Your angelfish may refuse to produce offspring when stressed by reflections, other tank mates, or water conditions.
 If they’re poorly fed, live in dirty water, or have a tank that’s too small, they may also resist mating.

-To breed angelfish, the best approach is to get several juveniles or an established breeding pair.
-Juveniles will breed for longer, and a batch of 4-6 allows them to pick their own mates.
-An established pair will be less costly, but breeding could have middling results if the pair is unhealthy or old.
+The best approach to breeding angelfish is to get several juveniles or an established breeding pair.
+Juveniles will breed longer, and a batch of 4-6 allows them to pick their mates.

 When Are Angelfish Ready To Breed?

-The typical breeding age for angelfish is between 6 to 12 months.
 This is when they reach sexual maturity and begin pairing off with mates.
 At this age, angelfish can grow between 6 and 10 inches in length.

-Once they’ve reached their breeding age, they can continue to reproduce for most of their lives.
-As they get older, however, their offspring may see a decline in health and an uptick in defects.
+As they age, their offspring may see a decline in health and an uptick in defects.
 That makes it wise to get a young breeding pair if you can.

 How Old Do Angelfish Have To Be To Breed?

-Angelfish start to breed at different ages, depending on their species and their health.
 Some will require a full 12 months to reach sexual maturity.
 Others will only need 6 months to develop to their full size and produce eggs or sperm.

-• A clean environment
+• A clean environment.

-• Ample tank space
+• Ample tank space.

-• Medium exposure to light
+• Medium exposure to light.

-• A balanced diet
+• A balanced diet.

 How Big Do Angelfish Have To Be To Breed?

-Angelfish won’t reach maturity until they’re gained most of their adult size.
-Depending on the species, this may sit between:
+Angelfish won’t mature until they’ve gained most of their adult size.

-• 4 inches, in the case of dwarf angelfish
+• 4 inches, in the case of dwarf angelfish.

-• 6 inches, in the case of most angelfish breeds
+• 6 inches, in the case of most angelfish breeds.

-• 10 inches for large saltwater angelfish
+• 10 inches for large saltwater angelfish.

-With that said, size may not be an accurate way to gauge your angelfish’s readiness to breed.
+Size may not be an accurate way to gauge your angelfish’s readiness to breed.
 A fish’s growth may have been stunted in its youth, halting its size and length.

 Angelfish Breeding Behavior